moocfi/moocfi.github.io/courses/general/programming/how-to-get-started.md

 Then, download the the TestMyCode plugin.

 When IntelliJ opens for the first time, you get to a welcome screen.
 At the bottom, choose Configure / Plugins.
-At the bottom of the window that opens, choose "Browser repositores" and type something like "TMC" to the search field.
+At the bottom of the window that opens, choose "Browse repositories" and type something like "TMC" to the search field.
 Install the plugin and restart IntelliJ.

 # Completing and submitting the programming assignments with Netbeans